 Before asking whether an online doctor can prescribe blood pressure medication, it is equally crucial to understand what an online doctor can do to treat hypertension.
 The great news is that studies have shown telehealth to be as effective as clinic visits for treating high blood pressure.
 More specifically, it is a particularly beneficial treatment option for patients who have moderately severe, uncontrolled high blood pressure.

 When treating hypertension through telemedicine-led services, home blood pressure telemonitoring is often required.
-However, effective treatments can help lower the patient’s blood pressure with superior results thanks to the data-driven decisions and ability to spend more time with the doctor – albeit virtually.
+However, effective treatments can help lower the patient’s blood pressure with superior results thanks to the data-driven decisions and the ability to spend more time with the doctor – albeit virtually.

 Telemedicine also encourages patients to actively participate in the management of their blood pressure.
 Given that only 24% of Americans with hypertension have it under control, this is hugely significant.

-The harsh reality is that many patients that persist with traditional medical care will find that they do not schedule appointments as frequently as they should or monitor their blood pressure effectively.
+The harsh reality is that many patients who persist with traditional medical care will find that they do not schedule appointments as frequently as they should or monitor their blood pressure effectively.
 This offers further insight into why telehealth has emerged as the best solution for many hypertension patients.
 Better still, the ability to gain quick advice and prescriptions can help reduce the risk of all conditions linked to high blood pressure, such as kidney disease, diabetes, or obstructive sleep apnoea.

 Can Online Doctors Prescribe Blood Pressure Medication?